pretix/pretix-docs/docs/tutorial/event.md

 This overview will probably display a warning that our organizer account is not yet active.
 The first time we see this warning, we are going to click the link and fill out the necessary information in the form.
 Activating an account is a manual process and may take some time depending on the availability of the pretix team.
-So, this warning may persist for a while even if all necessary information as already been provided.
+Thus, this warning may persist for a while even if all necessary information has already been provided.

 ## Customer and attendee data